miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 });
 ```

-Again, if you are using Ember Data, both the models and relationships will be automatically generated for you.
+Again, if you're using Ember Data, both the models and relationships will be automatically generated for you.
 No need to create this file.

 Without changing anything about our route handler or serializer, we can now fetch a graph of data by using JSON:API includes.